NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

 theory has been verified experimentally countless times and we shall verify it once more below.

-The hadamard gate allows us to put the qubit in an equal superposition
+The Hadamard gate allows us to put the qubit in an equal superposition
 state:

 .. math::  H \ket{0} =  \tfrac{1}{\sqrt{2}} \ket{0} + \tfrac{1}{\sqrt{2}} \ket{1}  \equiv \ket{+}